plasma-group/PLIPs/PLIPs/plip-1.md

 ## PLIP Formats and Templates

 PLIPs should be written in [markdown] format.
-Image files should be included in a subdirectory of the `assets` folder for that PLIP as follows: `assets/eip-X` (for eip **X**).
-When linking to an image in the PLIP, use relative links such as `../assets/eip-X/image.png`.
+Image files should be included in a subdirectory of the `assets` folder for that PLIP as follows: `assets/plip-X` (for plip **X**).
+When linking to an image in the PLIP, use relative links such as `../assets/plip-X/image.png`.

 ## PLIP Header Preamble